-The hotel and hostel metasearch engines we use on this website only have verified reviews (unlike pages such as Trip Advisor), meaning that you can trust that the customer ratings are by real customers — not friends doing a favor nor their bitter ex-boyfriend.
+The hotel and hostel metasearch engines we use on this website only have verified reviews (unlike pages such as Trip Advisor, where anyone can leave a review).

-In smaller towns in the Argentina, some places aren’t open year-round, close for siesta or get overbooked for special events , which means travelers can show up at a destination and find nobody around or no rooms available.
+In smaller towns in the Argentina, some places aren’t open year-round, close for siesta or get overbooked for special events , such as the yearly Gaucho Festival in San Antonio de Areco, which means travelers can show up at a destination and find nobody around or no rooms available.

 Another advantage to booking online is that participating hotels aren’t permitted to charge less in person than what the customer pays online, so you know you are getting the best price.

 Airbnb is increasingly popular in Argentina, especially with slow travelers looking to settle in somewhere for a bit.
 The reason is because it is notoriously difficult for foreigners to rent apartments for longer stays due to local property laws that require a renter to already have a deed to a local property to secure a lease.

 Hotellook, by the creators of budget airlines search engine, Jetrader is a hotel search engine that includes hotels, hostels as well as small apartments and guesthouses that don’t appear in larger search engines.

-Read about places to stay we like in:
+Read about places we like to stay: